Goose Goslin: Washington Senators (1938)

 After his release by the Tigers, Goslin later recounted (in "The Glory of Their Times") that he received a call from his old boss, Clark Griffith, asking him if he would be interested in ending his career back where it began in Washington.
 Goslin accepted the offer but batted only .158 in 38 games for the Senators during the 1938 season.

 Career statistics

 Goslin finished his career after 18 major league seasons with a .316 batting average, a .500 slugging percentage, 2,735 hits, 1,612 RBIs, 500 doubles and 173 triples.
 He had 11 seasons with at least 100 RBI, and his league leadership in RBIs in 1924 deprived Babe Ruth of the triple crown.
 He hit .300 or better in 11 seasons.
 He also hit three home runs in a game three times and had five hits in a game five times, along with 40 four-hit games.

-Goslin holds the record for career home runs at Yankee Stadium (1923–2008) by a visiting player, with 32.
+Goslin holds the record for career home runs at the first Yankee Stadium by a visiting player, with 32.